BOND: Benchmarking Unsupervised Outlier Node Detection on Static Attributed Graphs: Additional Details on

-The \textbf{Weibo} dataset~\cite{zhao2020error} is a user-posts-hashtag graph from a Tencent-Weibo, a Twitter-like platform.
-It has 8,405 users and 61,964 hashtags.
+\textbf{Weibo}~\cite{zhao2020error} is a user-posts-hashtag graph from Tencent-Weibo, a Twitter-like platform in China.
+This dataset collects information from 8,405 users with 61,964 hashtags.
 We use the user-user graph~\footnote{\url{https://github.com/zhao-tong/Graph-Anomaly-Loss/tree/master/data/weibo_s}} provided by the author, which connects users who used the same hashtag.
 Temporal information was used to label the users.
 If a user made at least five suspicious events, he/she is labeled as a suspicious user; if no suspicious event was made, he/she is a benign user.
 There are a total of 868 suspicious users and 7,537 benign users.
 The suspicious users are regarded as outliers in the graph.
 Since the ground truth was generated using time information, the timestamps are not used to create raw user features.
-Therefore, the raw feature vector has two parts: (i) For each user, the one-hot vectors of his/her posts are summed where each hot represents the location where a post was made.
-Then the \#dimensions of the summed vector are reduced to 100 using SVD. (ii) For each user, the \#dimensions of BoW vectors extracted from post texts are reduced to 300.
-The final node feature is the concatenation of the location vector and BoW vector.
+Therefore, the raw feature vector has two parts: (1) for each user, the one-hot vectors of his/her posts are summed where each one-hot vector represents the location where a post was made.
+Then the \#dimension of the summed vector is reduced to 100 using SVD and (2) for each user, the \#dimension of the BoW vectors extracted from post texts is reduced to 300.
+The final node feature is the concatenation of the location vector and the BoW vector.
 Note that Weibo is a directed graph; the remaining datasets used in our benchmark are undirected graphs.

-The \textbf{Reddit} dataset~\cite{kumar2019predicting, wang2021decoupling} is a user-subreddit graph extracted from a social media platform Reddit~\footnote{\url{https://www.reddit.com/}}.
+\textbf{Reddit}~\cite{kumar2019predicting, wang2021decoupling} is a user-subreddit graph extracted from a social media platform, Reddit~\footnote{\url{https://www.reddit.com/}}.
 This public dataset consists of one month of user posts on subreddits~\footnote{\url{http://files.pushshift.io/reddit/}}.
 The 1,000 most active subreddits and the 10,000 most active users are extracted as subreddit nodes and user nodes, respectively.
 This results in 168,016 interactions.
 Each user has a binary label indicating whether it has been banned by the platform.
 We assume that the banned users are outliers compared to normal Reddit users.
-The text of each post is converted into a feature vector representing their LIWC categories~\cite{pennebaker2001linguistic} and the features of user and subreddit are the feature summation of the posts they have, respectively.
+The text of each post is converted into a feature vector representing their LIWC categories~\cite{pennebaker2001linguistic} and the features of users and subreddits are the feature summation of the posts they have, respectively.